Stormwater Utility and Management

 - Changing motor oil on impervious driveways

 - Improperly disposing leftover paint and household chemicals and lawn chemicals

 - Leaking trash containers

 - Washing cars on pavement

 Citizen cooperation is necessary to ensure that the City of Columbus is doing its part to make our nation a beautiful and safe place for future generations.

 In order to abide by the EPA mandate, the City Council created the Stormwater Utility in Ordinance 18-30.
-The Federal Water Pollution Control Act, the Nebraska Environmental Protection Act, and NDEQ Rules and Regulations required the issuance of the General National Pollutant Discharge Elimination System (NPDES) Permit Number NER310000 authorizing and governing discharges of pollutants to waters of the State.
+The Federal Water Pollution Control Act, the Nebraska Environmental Protection Act, and NDEE Rules and Regulations required the issuance of the General National Pollutant Discharge Elimination System (NPDES) Permit Number NER310000 authorizing and governing discharges of pollutants to waters of the State.